Borneo peat swamp forests: Fires

 Fires were used in an attempt to create agricultural lands, including large palm tree plantations to supply palm oil.
 The dried-out peat ignites easily and also burns underground, travelling unseen beneath the surface to break out in unexpected locations.
 Therefore, after drainage, fires ravaged the area, destroying remaining forest and large numbers of birds, animals, reptiles and other wildlife along with new agriculture, even damaging nature reserves such as Muara Kaman and filling the air above Borneo and beyond with dense smoke and haze and releasing enormous quantities of CO_{2} into the atmosphere.
 The destruction had a major negative impact on the livelihoods of people in the area.
 It caused major smog-related health problems amongst half a million people, who suffered from respiratory problems.

 The dry years of 1997-8 and 2002-3 (see El Niño) in particular saw huge fires in the drained and drying-out peat swamp forests.
 A study for the European Space Agency found that the peat swamp forests are a significant carbon sink for the planet, and that the fires of 1997-8 may have released up to 2.5 billion tonnes, and the 2002-3 fires between 200 million to 1 billion tonnes, of carbon into the atmosphere.
 Using satellite images from before and after the 1997 fires, scientists calculated (Page et al, 2002) that of the 790000 ha that had burned 91.5% was peatland 730000 ha.
 Using ground measurements of the burn depth of peat, they estimated that 0.19–0.23 gigatonnes (Gt) of carbon were released into the atmosphere through peat combustion, with a further 0.05 Gt released from burning of the overlying vegetation.
 Extrapolating these estimates to Indonesia as a whole, they estimated that between 0.81 and 2.57 Gt of carbon were released to the atmosphere in 1997 as a result of burning peat and vegetation in Indonesia.
 This is equivalent to 13–40% of the mean annual global carbon emissions from fossil fuels, and contributed greatly to the largest annual increase in atmospheric CO_{2} concentration detected since records began in 1957.

-Indonesia is currently the world's third largest carbon emitter, to a large extent due to the destruction of its ancient peat swamp forests (Pearce 2007).
+Indonesia is currently the world's third largest carbon emitter, to a large extent due to the destruction of its ancient peat swamp forests.

 Air pollution over Southeast Asia in October 1997.

 Satellite image of the island of Borneo on 19 August 2002, showing smoke from burning peat swamp forests.